 Marlene joined Watsi on October 2nd, 2013.
-Seven years ago, Marlene joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eight years ago, Marlene joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Marlene's most recent donation traveled 11,000 miles to support Shine, a baby boy from Thailand, to fund hernia repair surgery.

 Marlene has funded healthcare for 31 patients in 8 countries.